Oluwaseunoa/DevOps-Projects/AWS Cloud Computing/AWS S3 - Simple Storage Services/README.md

 ---

 ### 5. Upload Your First Object
-- On your laptop, create a file `welcome.txt` with the  and save it:
+- On your laptop, create a file `hello welcome.txt` with the  and save it:
 ![Create file](img/10.on_the_laptop_create_a_text_file_named_welcome.txt_with_some_data_in_it.png)

 - On your empty bucket dashboard, click **Upload**.